csswizardry/csswizardry.github.com/_posts/2015-08-05-bemit-taking-the-bem-naming-convention-a-step-further.md

 }
 ```

-Of course this isn’t bulletproof—something might be both a Component and an
+Of course this isn’t bulletproof — something might be both a Component and an
-Element and a Responsive class—but if we write the classes in pretty selective
+Element and a Responsive class — but if we write the classes in pretty selective
 order (i.e. in the order of least to most important to know about, hence Hacks
 coming last), we can begin to get a nice visual snapshot of the makeup of any
 given page.
 You can read more about the benefits of this highlighting in [my